Archived articles

 Published Summer 2021

 Researchers are almost certain a liquid ocean is hidden beneath the surface of one of Jupiter's moons.
-The Europa Clipper mission will help determine whether it has all the ingredients necessary for life. / Johns Hopkins Magazine
+The Europa Clipper mission, set to launch this month, will help determine whether it has all the ingredients necessary for life. / Johns Hopkins Magazine

 Outer space